George W. Bush: Energy policies

-In his 2006 State of the Union Address, Bush declared, "America is addicted to oil" and announced his Advanced Energy Initiative to increase energy development research.
+In his 2006 State of the Union Address, Bush declared, "America is addicted to oil" and launched his Advanced Energy Initiative to increase energy development research.

 In his 2007 State of the Union Address, Bush renewed his pledge to work toward diminished reliance on foreign oil by reducing fossil fuel consumption and increasing alternative fuel production.
 Amid high gasoline prices in 2008, Bush lifted a ban on offshore drilling.
 However, the move was largely symbolic because there was still a federal law banning offshore drilling.
-Bush said, "This means that the only thing standing between the American people and these vast oil reserves is action from the U.S. Congress."
+Bush said: "This means that the only thing standing between the American people and these vast oil reserves is action from the U.S. Congress."
 Bush had said in June 2008, "In the long run, the solution is to reduce demand for oil by promoting alternative energy technologies.
 My administration has worked with Congress to invest in gas-saving technologies like advanced batteries and hydrogen fuel cells ...
 In the short run, the American economy will continue to rely largely on oil.
 And that means we need to increase supply, especially here at home.
 So my administration has repeatedly called on Congress to expand domestic oil production."